Skip to main content

 In conclusion

 If you’d like to help maintain and improve your credit, there are several steps you can take.
-Chase Credit Journey® is a free tool you can use to track your credit score and make plans to improve it.
-You can also access your Experian™ credit report through Credit Journey to stay aware of any changes and how your credit history is building over time.
-And you don’t have to be a Chase customer to enroll.
+Chase Credit Journey® is a free tool you can use to track your credit score and help make plans to improve it.
+You can also access your Experian™ credit report through Credit Journey® to stay aware of any changes and how your credit history is building over time.
+And you don’t have to be a Chase customer to enroll—it’s free for everyone and has no impact to your credit score.

 What to read next